 Learn how to knit the Diagonal Openwork knit stitch.
 This is a fairly simple stitch that involves a combination of knits, purls, increases and decreases to create an interesting diagonal design.
-This stitch pattern works in multiples of 4 + 2 over an 8 row repeat.
+This Diagonal Openwork knit stitch pattern works in multiples of 4 + 2 over an 8 row repeat.

-Scroll to the bottom of the post to see the chart and to see a video tutorial of this stitch, scroll to the bottom of this post or click HERE.
+Scroll to the bottom of the post to see the chart for this stitch.

 Written using US terms

 Skpo: Slip 1 stitch purl wise, knit the next stitch, pass slipped stitch over knit stitch just made